Answer a few questions and your document is created automatically.

 There is no set duration of an employment policy as they normally subsist for the duration of the lifetime of the employer's organization.
 In other words, the duration is indefinite.
 However, policies must be amended to reflect the changes in legislation and should be refined to adapt to industry standards.

 When significant changes arise in the Policy, the employer should provide a copy of the new Policy to all staff in a timely manner.
-Also, as a reminder, this Social Media Policy should be broadcasted every year to all employees of the organization.
+Also, this Social Media Policy should be broadcasted every year to all employees of the organization.

 This Policy document is meant to be given from the employer to employees.
 If the employer has a physical office location, keep a copy of the Policy in an accessible place.
 Employers should include this Policy in a new employee's welcome package to ensure they are familiar with workplace protocol and avoid any future doubt that they were unaware of a specific social media rule.